andyarensman/12-Tone-Matrix-Generator/README.markdown

 The project was created as a way to practice React while going through the [freeCodeCamp certification](https://www.freecodecamp.org/learn/front-end-libraries/) on front end development libraries.
 I also used it as a way to practice refactoring and using Git with GitHub.

+The algorithm to solve the matrix is fairly simple if you understand music theory.
+Each of the tweleve notes is assigned a number from 0-11.
+C is 0, C# is 1 ...
+B is 11.
+A user's input would look something like this after the conversion: `[0, 4, 5, 8, 9, 2, 3, 6, 7, 11, 10, 1]`.
+To get the interval bewetween the notes, you just subtract one note's value from the other.
+The absolute value of this number is then used as an index to grab the name of the inveral from an array.
+So C(0) to E(4) is a differnce of 4, which is a major third.
+To tranpose the notes, you simply add the interval to each note's number.
+So if you wanted to go up by four notes, you would add 4 to each note's number.
+If a note is above 11, you subtract 12 from it to keep it in the range of 0-11.

 In the future I would like to add various playback functions so the user can hear what their tone rows sound like in the various forms.
 At some point I would also like to add more CSS to make the app more visually appealing.
 Currently there isn't a way for the user to select the direction of the interval, so this could be another feature added - however, this shouldn't cause any problems for music students and if implemented would slow down the entry process.

 I spent I lot of time refactoring to hopefully make it cleaner to read.
 I think there is probably a better way to disable the buttons, so I may revisit this later.